Alopex192/studycontract/README.md

 # studycontract
-An app to realy commit to your degree and take it as a job.
+An app to really commit to your degree and take it as a game.